University of Southeastern Philippines: Campuses

 USeP's main campus is located at Bo.
 Obrero, Poblacion District, Davao City.
 Formerly called the Davao School of Arts and Trades, it offers the highest number and widest array of degrees amongst USEP campuses.
-It offers degrees in liberal arts, science, engineering, business, economics, criminology and teacher education, among others.
+It offers degrees in liberal arts, science, engineering, business, economics, computer science and teacher education, among others.

 The second campus of the university is the Tagum-Mabini campus and has two units: one in Apokon, Tagum City and another in Pindasan, Mabini, Davao de Oro.

 The Apokon campus houses the College of Technology and Teacher Education and the USEP School of Medicine which is the only state-run medical school in the Davao Region.

 Meanwhile, the Pindasan campus houses the College of Agriculture and Related Sciences.
 It was formerly called Mampising National Agricultural School, which was integrated in the university in 1978.
 Today it offers degrees in agriculture, forestry and additional graduate degrees in natural resource mngt and agricultural extension.

 Finally, the Mintal campus is the former Mindanao State University Davao branch.
 Today it offers degrees in agribusiness, social sciences, communication, public administration and economics.
 The unit also manages the Malabog extension, serving indigenous people of upland Davao City.

 Formerly USEP managed a campus in Bislig campus but it was later turned over to the North Eastern Mindanao State University.